Royal Armoured Corps

-The Royal Armoured Corps is the armoured arm of the British Army, that together with the Household Cavalry provides its armour capability, with vehicles such as the Challenger 2 and the Warrior tracked armoured vehicle.
+The Royal Armoured Corps (RAC) is the armoured arm of the British Army, that together with the Household Cavalry provides its armour capability, with vehicles such as the Challenger 2 and the Warrior tracked armoured vehicle.
 It includes most of the Army's armoured regiments, both the Royal Tank Regiment and those converted from old horse cavalry regiments.
 In September 2024, it comprised fourteen regiments: ten Regular Regiments; four Army Reserve.
 Although the Household Cavalry Regiment (the Life Guards and the Blues and Royals) provide an armoured regiment, they are not part of the RAC.

 History

 The RAC was created on 4 April 1939, just before World War II started, by combining regiments from the cavalry of the line which had mechanised with the Royal Tank Corps (renamed Royal Tank Regiment).
 As the war went on and other regular cavalry and Territorial Army Yeomanry units became mechanised, the corps was enlarged.
 A significant number of infantry battalions also converted to the armoured role as RAC regiments.
 In addition, the RAC created its own training and support regiments.
 Finally, in 1944, the RAC absorbed the regiments of the Reconnaissance Corps.